drvinceknight/pfm/book/tools-for-mathematics/04-matrices/why/main.md

 Being able to read and understand written code is important.
 ```

+In
-In {ref}`probability` we will start to write our own functions and emphasis will
+Chapter {ref}`chp:functions_and_data_structures` you will start to write
+functions and emphasis will be given there on readability and
-be given there on readability and documenting (as opposed to commenting) the
+documenting (as opposed to commenting) the code written.
+A specific
-code we will write.
-A specific discussion about using a tool called a
-`docstring` as opposed to a comment is here
+discussion about using a tool called a **docstring** as opposed to a
-{ref}`difference_between_a_docstring_and_a_comment`.
+comment will be covered.

+In chapters {ref}`chp:modularisation`
-In {ref}`modularisation` and {ref}`documentation` there is a lot more
+to {ref}`chp:testing` there is more information on how to ensure code
-information on how to ensure code is readable and understandable.
+is readable and understandable.

 ## Why do we use `@` for matrix multiplication and not `*`?